Talking with Children &

 Youth About Race

-In this workshop we will explore how young people in early childhood through their teen years are socialized to practice racism and privilege.
-You will learn strategies to teach youth how to stand up and confront bias they encounter.
+In this two-day workshop (May 5th and 6th) we will explore how young people in early childhood through their teen years are socialized to practice racism and privilege.
 The facilitators draw from their diverse experiences to engage parents, teachers, and concerned community members in this vital work for equity.

-This workshop has been approved for the following:
+This workshop has been approved for the following Clock Hour & CEUs:

 6 STARS Credits available for Early Childhood and School Age practitioners.

-6 Clock Hours available for Washington State Certificated Teachers via Puget Sound ESD.
+6 Clock Hours available for Washington State Certificated Teachers.

 In order to accommodate as many people as possible in our workshops,